 Lisp for microcontrollers

-uLisp® is a version of the Lisp programming language specifically designed to run on microcontrollers with a limited amount of RAM.
-It currently supports the Arduino ATmega-based boards, Arduino ARM SAM/SAMD-based boards, Adafruit ARM SAMD21/SAMD51-based boards, BBC Micro Bit, STM32-based boards, ESP8266/ESP32-based boards, and MSP430-based LaunchPad boards.
+uLisp® is a version of the Lisp programming language specifically designed to run on microcontrollers with a limited amount of RAM, from the Arduino Uno based on the ATmega328 up to the Sipeed Maixduino based on the RISC-V K210.
 You can use exactly the same uLisp program, irrespective of the platform.

 Because uLisp is an interpreter you can type commands in, and see the effect immediately, without having to compile and upload your program.
 This makes it an ideal environment for learning to program, or for setting up simple electronic devices.

-Lisp is a flexible language, with many advanced features that make it easier to program in than C or C++, so it's ideal for learning about fundamental programming concepts.
-It's also an ideal language for expressing complex ideas, such as teaching a robot to solve mazes or finding the shortest route on a map.
+Lisp is also an ideal language for learning about fundamental programming concepts.
+It incorporates string handling, list processing, and garbage collection, and so is also an excellent language for expressing complex ideas, such as teaching a robot to solve mazes or finding the shortest route on a map.
 As well as supporting a core set of Lisp functions uLisp includes Arduino extensions, making it ideal as a control language for the Arduino.

 You can download the current version of uLisp free from the Download uLisp page.

 RAM: At least 2 Kbytes.

 EEPROM, flash, or FRAM memory: If available, used for saving and loading the uLisp workspace.

 The versions of uLisp for 8-bit and 16-bit platforms support integers between -32768 and 32767.